OlgaParkhomenko/web_python/README.md

-# HW 13.
-Files.
-Django
+# HW 15.
+Django models
 ___
 This is a Django-based project of social network web-site.